dillanchang/deep-phase-imaging/README.md

-# Deep Learning Electron Diffraction Imaging
+# Deep Learning Electron Diffractive Imaging

 This repository is a tutorial for training a convolutional neural network (CNN) that can perform end-to-end electron phase imaging from 4D STEM diffraction